syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-Shapes.md

 ---
 layout: post
-title: Visualize graphical object using BPMN Shapes | Syncfusion
+title: Visualize graphical object using the BPMN Shapes | Syncfusion
-description: How to define diagram BPMN shapes and how to graphically notate the internal business procedure and how to customize their appearance?
+description: How to define the diagram BPMN shapes and how to graphically notate the internal business procedure and how to customize their appearance?
 platform: wpf
 control: SfDiagram
 documentation: ug